mauricecox/Final-Project/README.rst

 After this issue was handled, we've also created an automated format to do the following extra columns for each table in the DataFrame:

-With a few calcualtions, we've managed to attain some more information from the pre-existing tables, which will aid in analysis.
+We also noticed while performing the tidying of data that the protein information was missing, With a few calculations, we've managed to attain some more information from the pre-existing tables, which aided in our analysis.

+We then find the ratio of the fat, protein and carb of each meal.
+With this information we were able to analyze and select the rows in which matched our caloric recommendation.

 We've also proceded to create a sql database using pythons sqlite3, using sql.write_frame, it provides a light use of code, and creates a relational database.